Madhya Pradesh: Energy

 The Singrauli region on the eastern end of Madhya Pradesh is a major energy producer enclave for the country.
 The region has vast reserves of coal mines, which are excavated by Northern Coalfields Limited, a subsidiary of Coal India Limited, which is in turn used in local power plants of NTPC, Sasan Power and Hindalco.
 The area has more than 10,000 MW installed capacity for energy production.

+The region of Malwa were selected to establish Wind Energy Production units by State Government.
+Constant wind flows in the region are suitable for harvesting wind energy.
+There are more than 100 wind mills on a series of hills 13 km (8.1 mi) from Dewas, generating more than 30 megawatts of power.
+These were financed by a few private companies which sought a reliable power supply.

 Transport

 Bus and train services cover most of Madhya Pradesh.
 The 99,043 km road network of the state includes 20 national highways.
 A 4,948 km rail network criss-crosses the state, with Jabalpur serving as headquarters for the West Central Railway Zone of the Indian Railways.
 The Central Railway and the Western Railway also cover parts of the state.
-Most of the western Madhya Pradesh comes under Ratlam Rail Division of Western Railways, including cities like Indore, Ujjain, Mandsaur, Khandwa, Neemuch and Bairagarh in Bhopal.
+Most of the western Madhya Pradesh comes under Ratlam Rail Division of Western Railways, including cities like Indore, Ujjain, Dewas, Mandsaur, Khandwa, Neemuch and Bairagarh in Bhopal.
 The state has a total of 20 major railway junctions.
+More than 455 trains transit through Madhya Pradesh daily.
+220 trains transit through the State's capital Bhopal alone.
+North–South & East–West corridors cut across Madhya Pradesh, including the New Delhi–Chennai main line.

-The major inter-state bus terminals are located in Bhopal, Indore, Gwalior and Jabalpur.
+The inter-state bus terminals are located in Bhopal, Gwalior, Indore and Jabalpur.
 More than 2,000 buses are conducted daily from these four cities.
 The intra-city transit systems mostly consist of buses, private autos and taxis.